(This blog post is a contribution from Kindra French, owner of 101 Mobility® in San Diego.)

-On a Wednesday evening, we joined volunteers at Daybreak Church in Carlsbad, partnering with Stop Hunger Now to pack over 10,000 nutrient rich meals to be distributed to needy families worldwide.
-Stop Hunger Now is driven by the vision of a world without hunger, and their mission is to end hunger in our lifetime.
-Stop Hunger Now works toward this goal by providing food and life changing aid to the world’s most vulnerable people and creating a global commitment to mobilize the necessary resources.
+On a Wednesday evening, we joined volunteers at Daybreak Church in Carlsbad, partnering with Stop Hunger Now to pack over 10,000 nutrient-rich meals to be distributed to needy families worldwide.
+Stop Hunger Now is driven by the vision of a world without hunger, and its mission is to end hunger in our lifetime.
+Stop Hunger Now works toward this goal by providing food and life-changing aid to the world’s most vulnerable people and creating a global commitment to mobilize the necessary resources.

 Meal-packaging events, like the one hosted at Daybreak Church, are the heart of their work.
 For the meal-packing event, ingredients and supplies were delivered to our volunteer location, and we worked with teams at packaging stations.
 As volunteers, we set up and took down packaging stations and equipment, filled bins with raw ingredients, scooped ingredients into meal bags, weighed and sealed the bags, boxed and stacked them on pallets, and loaded the pallets and equipment onto a truck.

 Stop Hunger Now meals are nutritiously sound.
 Every dehydrated rice/soy meal is fortified with 23 essential vitamins and nutrients.
 Research has shown that one in three people in developing countries are adversely affected by vitamin and mineral deficiencies.

 We are grateful to be a part of an organization that is addressing hunger with a comprehensive plan for nutrition.
 The event increased our awareness about global hunger and offered us a very practical way to be involved in fighting it.
 We were humbled to realize that our small act of service will tangibly impact thousands of people around the world.